- Solicitors For Business

 How to Invest in the UK

-Following a period of review, new immigration rules, which took effect on 29th March 2019, impose more stringent regulations and requirements on Tier 1 Investor visa applications.
-The new rules exclude UK government bonds from permissible investments, and you now need to invest £2 million or more in UK share capital or loan capital in active and trading UK-registered companies or pooled investments that receive funding from a UK or devolved government department or one of its agencies.
+Following a period of review, new immigration rules, which took effect on 29th March 2019, impose more stringent regulations and requirements on Investor visa applications.
+The new rules exclude UK government bonds from permissible investments, and you now need to invest £2 million or more into UK share capital or loan capital in active and trading UK-registered companies or pooled investments that receive funding from a UK or devolved government department or one of its agencies.

 The definition of an ‘active and trading’ UK company has been tightened since the new rules were introduced.
 Now, you must provide stronger evidence that the UK company is trading by proving the following: